MargaritaAtr/NikolTroyan/README.md

 ![Alt text](/assets/features/footer.png)
 <br>

- The footer includes the three links to Nikol`s social media platforms, like Facebook,Telegramm and Instagramm.
+ The footer includes the three links to Nikol`s social media platforms, like Facebook,Telegramm and Instagram.
 <br>

 ## **`ABOUT ME `**